jonmash/shopify-sku-editor/README.md

   shows a "Download from GitHub" link instead, since there's no single file to swap.
-- A running `.exe` can't overwrite itself directly on Windows, so the app downloads the new version, writes a tiny batch script that waits a moment, deletes the old exe, renames the new one into place, and relaunches it — then the app exits so the batch script can finish the swap.
+- A running `.exe` can't overwrite itself directly on Windows, so the app downloads the new version and writes a small batch script to finish the job after it exits.
+That script doesn't just guess a fixed delay — it polls `tasklist` until the old process's PID actually disappears (a PyInstaller onefile `.exe` has to unpack/clean up a temp directory on exit, which can take longer than a couple of seconds, especially with antivirus scanning), then retries the delete/replace step for up to 15 seconds in case something still has a momentary lock on the file.
+- Every step is logged to `update_log.txt` next to the exe, so if an update ever fails, that file says exactly where it got stuck instead of just a dead browser tab.
+- If the swap can't complete after all retries, it launches `LindaSKUEditor.new.exe` directly as a fallback so the app still comes back up, and logs that the old exe needs manual cleanup.
-- This mechanism was written from well-established Windows patterns but **hasn't been tested on an actual Windows machine yet** — worth doing one real update run yourself before relying on it unattended.
-If it ever fails partway through, worst case is `LindaSKUEditor.exe` is missing and `LindaSKUEditor.new.exe` sits next to it — just rename the `.new.exe` by hand to recover.
+- This was written from well-established Windows patterns but only exercised locally, not on a real Windows machine yet — worth doing one real update run yourself to confirm it end-to-end.
 - The update check itself (not the install) runs on every startup and fails silently if GitHub is unreachable — it never blocks normal use.